-Donating long-term appreciated securities — rather than selling the assets and then donating the cash proceeds — is one of the easiest ways for donors to increase the amount of funds available to them for charitable giving.
+Donating long-term appreciated securities — rather than selling the assets and then donating the cash proceeds — is one of the easiest ways for donors to increase their charitable dollars and maximize their impact on the community.

-Long-term appreciated securities — for example, stocks, bonds or mutual funds that have realized significant appreciation over at least one year— is also one of the most tax-efficient ways to give.
-You can avoid long term capital gains, and these gifts can be deducted at full market value, up to 30% of your adjusted gross income, with the ability to carry forward amounts exceeding your allowance for up to five years.
+Long-term appreciated securities include stocks, bonds, or mutual funds that have realized significant appreciation over at least one year.
+These gifts can be deducted at full market value, up to 30% of your adjusted gross income, with the ability to carry forward amounts exceeding your allowance for up to five years.

 1 This is a hypothetical example for illustrative purposes only.
-State and local taxes, the federal alternative minimum-tax and limitations to itemized deductions applicable to taxpayers in higher-income brackets are not taken into account.
+It assumes the taxpayer will be itemizing deductions.
+State and local taxes are not taken into account.
 Please consult your tax advisor regarding your specific legal and tax situation.
 Information herein is not legal or tax advice.